wpierozak/ALFIPbus/ReadMe.md

     - DEVICE_ADDRESS: Specify the device address.
     - LOG_FILE: Provide the path where the log file should be stored.
     - TIMEOUT: Define the timeout period for the service.
-    - DID_DNS_NODE: Set the DNS node details.
+    - DIM_DNS_NODE: Set the DNS node details.

     Additionally, configure the following options:
     - User: Specify the user that should run the service by setting the User option.